MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_05_Lab1_Ex01_Enable_MDC.md

 1. From the top menu bar, select **Azure subscriptions**.
 This will bring you into the environment settings where you can select from the available subscriptions.

 1. Return to the **Overview** page, and review the **Security posture** tile.
 You can see your current *Secure score* along with the number of completed controls and recommendations.
 Selecting this tile will redirect you to a drill-down view across subscriptions

+    >**Note:** The Secure Score and other information on the *Security posture* tile can take up to 24 hours to calculate.
+It may not fully populate during this lab.

 1. On the **Regulatory compliance** tile, you can get insights into your compliance posture based on continuous assessment of both Azure and hybrid cloud environments.
 This tile shows the following standards which are Microsoft Cloud Security benchmark, and Lowest compliance regulatory standard.
 To view the data we first need to add Security policies.